 Fit and Functionality

 A good red light therapy mask should fit your face comfortably and be easy to use.
 Look at the mask’s overall shape, flexibility, and how securely it sits on your skin.
 Some designs have cutouts around the lips or more space around the eyes.
-Choose a shape that targets the areas you care about most and feels comfortable for the full treatment time, usually 3–10 minutes.
+Choose a shape that targets the areas you care about most and feels comfortable for the treatment time.

 A red light therapy mask that fits well and is easy to use is one you’re far more likely to wear, and consistency is what gives real results.